 The Multi-Academy Trust was formed in February 2014 and the constitution of the Trust Board is as outlined in the Articles of Association.
 There are nine Trustees that serve on the Board, including the CEO.
 There are currently two vacancies for Trustees.
+Trustees are appointed by Members.

-In September 2018, the Trust reconstituted at both member and trustee level.
-The Board moved to a skills based model to ensure robust accountability and a strategic contribution to effective governance.
+The Trust Board is built on a skills based model to ensure robust accountability and a strategic contribution to effective governance.
 There is also a significant separation between members and trustees allowing members to exercise their powers objectively in line with the Governance Handbook.